rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 web servers P99 latency was 3 seconds and we measured 100 requests then out of those 100 requests 99 would return in 3 seconds or under.
-Chasing an improved Tail Latency - anything above P90 can be a long road and further drilling down into P99 can be an even longer, winding road filled with detour, pot holes and dangerous obstacles along the way.
+Chasing an improved Tail Latency - anything above P90 can be a long road and further drilling down into P99 can be an even longer, winding road filled with detours and dangerous obstacles along the way **⚠️**.
 It’s no small challenge tackling P99 but optimising for the **1%** of users that experience these slow latencies can make big impacts at scale.
 For example back in 2006 Amazon found that for every 100ms added to page load times resulted in them losing ~1% in sales.
 The 1% of users